torproject/torspec/proposals/316-flashflow.md

 to not measure the same relay at the same time, and to handle new relays as they join during the middle of a measurement period (during the day).

+The measurement scheduling process shall be non-interactive.
+All the inputs (e.g. the shared random value, the identities of the coords, the relays currently in the network) are publicly known to (at least) the bwauths, thus each individual bwauth can calculate same multi-coord measurement schedule.

 The following is quoted from Section 4.3 of the FlashFlow paper.

     To measure all relays in the network, the BWAuths periodically